Spreads/Spreads/docs/articles/Sandbox.md

 Highest bit zero indicates a known type.

 Unknown fized-sized types have the highest bit set.
+Next 7 bits represent the fixed size of an unknown type less 1.
+So 10000000 means size of 1.
+Less 1 is needed to allow the size of 128, which is probably for likely that any of 65-127, and because size of zero doesn't make any sense.
+We have None/Unit type for that.

-Next 7 bits represent the fixed size of an unknown type.
-Values with fixed size > 127 are treated as var-sized.
+Values with fixed size > 128 are treated as var-sized.
 These should be extremely rare.
 If a wide row of fixed-size value is needed we have frame + schema (TODO).

 ```